deckhouse/deckhouse/docs/site/pages/virtualization-platform/documentation/admin/platform-management/node-management/CONTAINERD.md

 ## General information

-You can configure containerd by creating configuration files using a NodeGroupConfiguration resource.
+You can set up containerd by creating configuration files using a NodeGroupConfiguration resource.

 containerd is configured using the built-in script [`032_configure_containerd.sh`](https://github.com/deckhouse/deckhouse/blob/main/candi/bashible/common-steps/all/032_configure_containerd.sh.tpl).
 This script combines all configuration files of the `containerd` service at `/etc/containerd/conf.d/*.toml`